UniversalAptronym/Locus-Server/Instructions/Raspberry_Pi_Image_Setup.md

 # __Full Home Server (Advanced)__

-If you have not already done so, install the [Raspberry Pi Imager](../Software_Repository/Raspberry_Pi_Imager.md) on your computer.
+Install the [Raspberry Pi Imager](../Software_Repository/Raspberry_Pi_Imager.md) on your computer.
 This lets you turn your Raspbbery Pi from a lump of silicon into a working computer you can talk to.

 Slot your SSD into your external SSD enclosure, then plug the enclosure's power supply into a power outlet, then plug the enclosure's USB 3.0 cable into your computer.